No corona patient found on Monday | www.lokmattimes.com

 No corona patient found on Monday

-Aurangabad, April 18: No corona suspect was found positive in the district on Monday.
-For details refer to the ...
+Aurangabad, April 25: No corona suspect was found positive in the district on Monday.
+For details, refer to the ...

 Corona patients tally in district on Monday